Garbaz/haskell-parse-stlc/README.md

-# STLC parser
+# STLC Parser

-This program implements parsing for the Simply Type Lambda Calculus (STLC).
-For this purpose a term `Expr` has the following grammar:
+An implementation of parsing for a Simply Type Lambda Calculus (STLC) grammar:

 ```
 Expr ::= Const | Variable | Abstr | Appl | Cond